The Cornwall We Want

 A greener Cornwall

-by Tomas, almost 4 years ago
+by Tomas, over 4 years ago

 Every cloud has a silver lining.
 I don't think we have seen the last of Covid 19 but we can plan towards a better future.
 We seriously need to think about the best resources we have.
 Our land and our sea and our people.
 We need to look after the environment in a better way.
 We need to have less people visiting who cause immense damage to our environment.
 We need better building controls and less building.
 We only need bigger roads because vested interests encourage more visitors who create more pollution.
 We need a better future for our youngsters...
 Continue reading